 Whether it’s clinical Therapeutic Massage or Relaxation Massage you seek, enjoy both at NFMT.
 Our professional and skilled team of RMT’s specialize in many types of massage therapy and will customize a treatment to meet your individual needs while you enjoy a calming and relaxing atmosphere.
-In addition to: Therapeutic/Deep Tissue massage, Relaxation and Pregnancy Massage (prego pillow available) we have RMT’s on staff that have specialized training in: Sports Massage, Soft Tissue Release, Kinesio Taping, Myofascial Release, Thermal Palms, Indian Head Massage and Cupping.
+In addition to: Therapeutic/Deep Tissue massage, Relaxation and Pregnancy Massage (prego pillow available) we have RMT’s on staff that have specialized training in: Sports Massage, Soft Tissue Release, Kinesio Taping, Myofascial Release, Hot Stone, Warm Bamboo Massage, Indian Head Massage and Cupping.

 Utilize the many benefits of Massage Therapy to treat a specific condition you have or as a preventative, holistic approach to your healthcare plan.

 Massage Therapy is covered by many extended health care plans.
 We offer direct billing on your behalf to those insurance companies that allow for it.
 Click here for more information on direct billing.

 Registered Massage Therapists (RMTs) specialize in treating and providing relief for a wide range of conditions related to soft tissue and joint dysfunction, pain management and rehabilitation.
 Our Registered Massage Therapists are educated in many massage modalities and techniques to customize a treatment just for you.